piuppi/Proof-of-Concepts/Microsoft/README.md

 ![screenshoot](images/document-cookie_R.png)

 ### Severity
-This vulnerability has been evaluated by Microsoft with a High severity (7~8.9), see below:
+This vulnerability has been evaluated by Microsoft with a High severity (7~8.9)

 ![screenshoot](images/bounty.jpg)